 Once again there is some ambiguity in the evidence Eusebius furnishes, for the verb ἑωράθη which he has understood to mean “it [the apocalyptic vision] was seen” can also be translated “he [John] was seen.”

-Irenaeus states that if it were important to decipher the meaning of the name in his time, “it would have been declared by him who also saw the vision, for it/he was seen late in Domitian’s reign.”
+Irenaeus then states that if it were important to decipher the meaning of the name in his time, “it would have been declared by him who also saw the vision, for it/he was seen late in Domitian’s reign.”

-The chapter notes that while the argument from the context has been conceded as strong even by those who understand the subject of ἑωράθη to be the apocalyptic vision, the argument for John as the subject has foundered on the objection that had John been the intended subject, Irenaeus would have strengthened his argument from the nearness of John’s time to his own by stating that he had been seen in Trajan’s reign, not Domitian’s.
+While the argument from the context has been conceded as strong even by those who understand the subject of ἑωράθη to be the apocalyptic vision, the argument for John as the subject has foundered on the objection that had John been the intended subject, Irenaeus would have strengthened his argument from the nearness of John’s time to his own by stating that he had been seen in Trajan’s reign, not Domitian’s.

 Thus, while visum est could not have referred to the vision, it reasonably might have referred to John (and, he notes, there are not really any other credible options for the antecedent).
-It also demonstrates that Eusebius’s interpretation was by no means the only ancient one, since the Latin translator, who almost certainly was earlier than Eusebius, understood Ireaneus differently.
+It also demonstrates that Eusebius’s interpretation was by no means the only ancient one, since the Latin translator, who almost certainly was earlier than Eusebius, understood Irenaeus differently.

 It is concluded that Eusebius wove together a pastiche of disparate sources, bringing them into contradiction with each other in the process, in order to create the fiction of the Domitianic exile of John, which he held together by ambiguous and probably misinterpreted statements made by Clement and Irenaeus.